 No. Development charges (DCs) are different than property taxes and water and wastewater rates.
 DC's represent a source of funding for the design and construction of new municipal infrastructure required to support new developments.
 Only new construction or additions to existing buildings are required to pay development charge fees.
 Instead, taxes and rates are used to pay for the everyday costs of running and maintaining a city, and all London property owners are responsible for these costs.

-For more information on development charges and how they are calculated, click on the links on the right hand side of this page.
+For more information on the 2019 development charges and how they are calculated please click here.

 - This short video outlines the key aspects of Development Charges